LedererLab/fMRI/README.md

 ## Usage

-The file `graph_estimation.R` contains a function `GraphEstimation` to estimate a connectivity network using the `SI` method described in the original paper.
+The file `Method/graph_estimation.R` contains a function `GraphEstimation` to estimate a connectivity network using the `SI` method described in the original paper.

 In order to use this function one needs a design matrix and a matrix containing pairwise distances between regions.

-A sample design matrix (preprocessed, detrended fMRI data from one subject) and the corresponding distance matrix can be found in this repository under `/TestData/Test_fMRI.csv` and `/TestData/Distance_Matrix.csv` respectively.
+A sample design matrix (preprocessed, detrended fMRI data from one subject) and the corresponding distance matrix can be found in this repository under `Method/TestData/test_fMRI.csv` and `Method/TestData/distance_matrix.csv` respectively.

-A sample program that uses each of these matrices and produces an image of the resulting connectivity network can be found in `graph_estimation_test.R`.
+A sample program that uses each of these matrices and produces an image of the resulting connectivity network can be found in `Method/graph_estimation_test.R`.

-Detailed descriptions on the fMRI processing procedure can be found in this repository under `fMRI_Processing_Procedure`.
+Detailed descriptions on the fMRI processing procedure can be found in this repository under `Data/fMRI_preprocessing_procedure.md`.

-Preprocessed data for all 37 patients can be found in this repository under `/Data/preprocessed_data`.
-The brain region names, the lobe that region belongs to, and 42 region of interest indicator is given in `/Data/Brain_regions.csv`.
+Preprocessed data for all 37 patients can be found in this repository under `Data/PreprocessedData`.
+The brain region names, the lobe that each region belongs to, and the 42 region of interest indicator is given in `Data/brain_regions.csv`.

 ## Authors